BIR Mix Powder Recipe

 NOTES

-• If possible always use freshly ground cumin and coriander seeds.
+• If possible always use freshly ground cumin and coriander seeds in this BIR mix powder recipe.
 Do not toast the seeds prior to grinding.
 Although toasting will emphasise the flavour of the spices, they will not stay fresh as long when stored.

 • I use commercial brand spices such as East End, Rajah, and Heera.
 Many other brands are available, but these are some of the brands commonly used in BIR establishments.
 It is worth remembering that quality varies between different brands of spices, as well as the quality of seasonal spice crops.